- Year-long arts programme leads the activity to commemorate the pivotal moment in time, 25 years ago and includes new, exclusive commissions

 “Our approach to this arts programme has been to recognise and respond to the contribution the average citizen has made and is making to sustaining peace or non-violence in the face of conflict.
 For us, the arts are a perfect way to explore this.
 There are so many ways to creatively do so, non-verbally, involving everyone in a collective act.
 It is also an opportunity for artists to re-group and consider their role in our society as, some say, the world of social and political debate becomes more polarised.
 This is not just an opportunity to mark an anniversary or even the Agreement itself but one that allows us to reflect on what the idea of agreement means to us now and what we want of ‘peace’ in the future.”

-25@25 LEADERSHIP PROGRAMME: for Northern Ireland’s young leaders
+25@25 LEADERSHIP PROGRAMME: for Northern Ireland’s future leaders

-Ulster University’s 25@25 Leadership Programme will provide 25 young leaders in Northern Ireland the opportunity to expand their leadership skills and build a leader's community to transform NI over the next 25 years.
+Ulster University’s 25@25 Leadership Programme will provide 25 future leaders in Northern Ireland the opportunity to expand their leadership skills and build a leader's community to transform NI over the next 25 years.

 The fully funded programme will provide a unique opportunity for participants to expand their experience, enhance their capacity, build a long-lasting network and learning directly from inspirational trail blazers who are leaders in their field, locally and internationally.

-25@25 is open to high potential leaders who have graduated from Ulster University in the past five years, with a strong drive to become more effective and willing to help make NI a better place for everyone.
+25@25 is open to established or aspiring leaders who have graduated from Ulster University in the past ten years, with a strong drive to become more effective and willing to help make NI a better place for everyone.

-Applications will open in May 2023 and the programme will be delivered from September 2023 – June 2024.
-Participants will commit to one day per month and an international study trip over the duration of the programme.
-Register your interest in being one of the 25@25 by emailing firstname.lastname@example.org
+Applications open on 5 May and close at 12 noon on 5 June 2023 and the programme will be delivered from September 2023 – June 2024.
+Participants will commit to nine monthly sessions and a week-long residential at Babson College, Boston, over the duration of the programme.
+To find out more and apply visit ulster.ac.uk/twenty-five

 YOUTH OUTREACH PROJECT: Finding Your Voice: Lyra’s Literary Legacy